ricomariani/CG-SQL-author/docs/user_guide/10_schema_management.md

 ##### Exception for `"...
 LIKE <table>"` statement

 The rules above are enforced for all constructs except for where the syntactic sugar `...
 LIKE <table>` forms, which can happen in a variety of statements.
 This form doesn't create a dependence on the table (but does create a dependence on its shape).
 When CQL generates output, the `LIKE` construct is replaced with the actual names of the columns it refers to.
 But these are independent columns, so this is simply a keystroke saver.
 The table (or view, cursor, etc.) reference will be gone.

-These cases below will succeed.
+The cases below will succeed.

 ```sql
 @declare_region root;
 create table A (...);